Royal Rumble (2022): Reception

-The men's Royal Rumble match was widely panned by fans due to what they felt was a lack of surprises and star-power, with some listing it among the worst Royal Rumble matches in WWE history.
+The men's Royal Rumble match was widely panned by critics and fans due to what they felt was a lack of surprises and star-power, with some listing it among the worst Royal Rumble matches in WWE history.
 Writing for Sports Illustrated, Bryan Alvarez described the match as "boring", calling it a "pretty by-the-numbers generic Rumble" as "the most notable thing about the match was how quickly they were rushing everything to get the show off the air by midnight ET even though the history of the Royal Rumble has shown that fudging the intervals is not something WWE has ever avoided, and doing it here would have left more time for the big moments at the end."

 Wesley Roesch of Wrestling Inc. ranked this Royal Rumble as the worst WWE pay-per-view of 2022.
 He said that the best match was the Reigns-Rollins match, stating that Rollins using The Shield's entrance music and gear was "genius and hyped the crowd," but said that the ending was "disappointing" and that there was "ultimately no payoff with the feud."
 He also stated that the mixed tag team match and the Raw Women's Championship match were "solid filler matches but nothing special," and that Ronda Rousey was "a predictable winner" for the women's Royal Rumble match.
 Roesch stated that Paul Heyman joining Roman Reigns was "a nice twist," but Brock Lesnar's loss to Bobby Lashley led to the men's Royal Rumble match being "the most disappointing match of the night," stating that once Lesnar lost to Lashley, "everyone knew that Lesnar would enter and win the Royal Rumble," which he described as having "a lack of surprises and dull or botched spots," making that match "one of the worst in years."